logzio/logz-docs/_source/user-guide/kibana/cold-search.md

 * "ATLAS" AND "Error"
 * "bucketName" AND ("Error" OR "Warning")

 Next, choose the time frame for your search.
 You can select a time frame of up to 3 days.

-Click on **Fetch raw logs** to generate a preview of the logs that match your criteria.
-If these logs are the ones you want to retrieve, click the **Re-ingest** button to re-ingest the logs.
+Click on **Fetch raw logs** to receive logs that match your criteria.
+Now, you may investigate the logs in the Cold search format or ingest them back into your account.
+To add the received logs to your account, click the **Re-ingest** button.

 The confirmation message includes important information, including the name of the new account, the chosen time frame, your query, and the estimated size of the re-ingested data.